wabarr/facesoffieldwork/_drafts/collecting-samples-northern-chad.md

 tags: ["genetics","anthropology"]
 ---

-Collecting DNA samples from local people in northern Chad, 2005.
+This photo is from a research trip collecting DNA samples from local people in northern Chad, 2005.
+Learn more about my work [here](https://en.wikipedia.org/wiki/Spencer_Wells).